-Interaction with OtherIT outsourcing/insourcing approaches/solution/activities and its final budget shall be subject for review and endorsement by ITGC, and related-party IT outsourcing/insourcing engagements shall be reviewed and endorsed by RPTMC/RPTC, prior to approval of the ITSC/Board-Level Committees.
+IT outsourcing/insourcing approaches/solution/activities and its final budget shall be subject for review and endorsement by ITGC, and related-party IT outsourcing/insourcing engagements shall be reviewed and endorsed by RPTMC/RPTC, prior to approval of the ITSC/Board-Level Committees.

+Committee Name

+Nominations Committee

+NOMCOM

-Committee Name Nominations Committee Short Name NOMCOM Nature Board Level Committee Responsibility Statement The Committee shall review and evaluate the qualifications of all persons nominated to the board as well as those nominated to other positions requiring appointment by the Board of Directors.
-Duties and Responsibilities It shall promulgate the guidelines or criteria to govern the conduct of nominations.
+The Committee shall review and evaluate the qualifications of all persons nominated to the board as well as those nominated to other positions requiring appointment by the Board of Directors.

+It shall promulgate the guidelines or criteria to govern the conduct of nominations.

 Nomination of independent directors shall be conducted by the Nominations Committee prior to a stockholders' meeting.
-All recommendations shall be signed by the nominating stockholders together with the acceptance and conformity by would-be nominees. • The Nominations Committee shall pre-screen the qualifications and prepare a final list of all candidates in accordance with the requirements of laws, regulations and the Bank's Corporate Governance Manual. • After the nomination, the Committee shall prepare a Final List of Candidates which shall contain all the information about all the nominees for independent directors as required by existing and applicable rules, which list, shall be made available to the Commission.
+All recommendations shall be signed by the nominating stockholders together with the acceptance and conformity by would-be nominees.

+- The Nominations Committee shall pre-screen the qualifications and prepare a final list of all candidates in accordance with the requirements of laws, regulations and the Bank's Corporate Governance Manual. - After the nomination, the Committee shall prepare a Final List of Candidates which shall contain all the information about all the nominees for independent directors as required by existing and applicable rules, which list, shall be made available to the Commission.

 The name of the person or group of persons who recommended the nomination of the independent director shall be identified in such report, including any relationship with the nominee.

 Only nominees whose names appear on the Final List of Candidates shall be eligible for election as Independent Directors.
 No other nominations shall be entertained or allowed on the floor during the actual annual stockholder's meeting.

-Composition The members of the NOMCOM are appointed annually by the BOD.
+The members of the NOMCOM are appointed annually by the BOD.
 It shall be composed of at least three (3) members of the BOD.

 Each member shall serve for a maximum tenure of nine (9) years.
 Any extension beyond the nine (9) years shall be approved by the Board of Directors.

-Quorum/Majority Votes A majority of all members of the NOMCOM shall constitute a quorum and a vote of majority of the members present at a meeting shall be required to pass a decision.
+A majority of all members of the NOMCOM shall constitute a quorum and a vote of majority of the members present at a meeting shall be required to pass a decision.

 Meeting Schedule NOMCOM shall meet as needed.

 Performance Assessment Nominations Committee shall perform an annual self-assessment of the performance of its functions using the attached self-assessment form.

-Charter Review NOMCOM charter shall be reviewed as needed by the NOMCOM Secretariat or when there are significant changes to the Committee mandate, scope and working procedures.
-The proposed changes, if any, shall be subject to further review of the NOMCOM and finally the Board of Directors' approval Reporting to the Board Minutes of the meetings and other reports shall be submitted to the Board of Directors.
+NOMCOM charter shall be reviewed as needed by the NOMCOM Secretariat or when there are significant changes to the Committees mandate, scope and working procedures.

+The proposed changes, if any, shall be subject to further review of the NOMCOM and finally the Board of Directors' approval

+Minutes of the meetings and other reports shall be submitted to the Board of Directors.

+As needed.

+Committee Name Overseas Banking Committee

+Short Name OBCOM